himanshuchitoria/Himanshu_22BCE10118_Assignment1/readme.md

 - uvicorn backend.app:app --reload

-(Optional) Start the Streamlit UI frontend:
+- Start the Streamlit UI frontend:

-- streamlit run frontend/app.py
+  streamlit run frontend/app.py

 ---

 ## Usage Guide

-1. Upload 3 to 5 support documents describing your application’s requirements, UI/UX rules, and API contracts.
+1. Add 3 to 5 support documents of the requirements of your application, rules of UI/UX, and API contracts.
-2. Upload the single-page checkout HTML file of the web app.
+2. Post the one page checkout HTML file of the web app.
-3. Click “Build Knowledge Base” to parse, chunk, embed, and index the uploaded content.
+3. Click Build Knowledge Base to encode, chunk, embed and index the content uploaded.
-4. Enter a natural language query in the UI or via API (e.g., “Generate all positive and negative test cases for the discount code feature.”)
+4. Should Input a natural language query to the UI or an-API (e.g., “Generate all positive and negative test cases of the feature of discount codes.)
-5. Review the generated test cases strictly grounded on your documentation.
+5. Test the test cases that have been generated on strict basis based on your documentation.
-6. Select test cases and generate runnable Selenium Python scripts tailored to your HTML UI.
+6. Choose test cases and create executable Selenium Python scripts specific to your HTML UI.
-7. Download and run automation scripts locally using ChromeDriver to verify UI behavior.
+7. ChromeDriver may be used to download and execute automation scripts locally to test UI behaviour.

 ---

-## Sample Documents Provided
+## Sample Documents Provided in Video demonstration

 - `product_specs.md` — Business and product feature specifications.
 - `ui_ux_guide.txt` — UI styling and validation instructions.